aica-wavelab/tech-crash-course/index.md

 + How do humans train machines?
 + How to interact with learning machines?

-Participants will explore the machine learning development cycle, engaging with dedicated interactive applications (made with Marcelle) and computational notebooks in Python.
-The hands-on session will focus on training and evaluating museum artifacts using open-access and open-source datasets (MAMe, Smithsonian Open Acces).
+Participants will explore the machine learning development cycle, engaging with dedicated interactive applications (made with [Marcelle](https://marcelle.dev/) / Google's [Teachable Machine](https://teachablemachine.withgoogle.com/) / [Wekinator](https://doc.gold.ac.uk/~mas01rf/Wekinator/)) and computational notebooks in Python.
+Within minuts you begin training the machine.
+Afterwards, we move into Python and Jupyter notebooks to understand what happens under the hood.

-2. **TBA**:
+2. **Learning Representations**: Why do some *classifications* fail?
+Because the features you choose matter more than the algorithm.
+In this bloc, we discover how neural networks learn their own features.
+You visualise what a network "sees" at different layers, explore how *embeddings* map images and sounds into a space where similarity has meaning, and use *transfer learning* to fine-tune powerful pre-trained models on your own small datasets.
+We also go deeper into a *probabilistic understanding* of "the world" the machine models, thouching, for example, on the *free energy principle*.

-3. **TBA**:
+3. **Generating New Things**: In the final bloc, you move from analysing existing data to creating something new.
+You explore how variational autoencoders and diffusion models generate images, how sequence models (like large language models) compose music, and what "*sampling*" and "*temperature*" really mean.

 ## Tutorials and teaching methods